MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/New-MarkdownHelp.md

 ```

 ### -AlphabeticParamsOrder

 Order parameters alphabetically by name in PARAMETERS section.
+There are 5 exceptions: `-Confirm`,
-There are 5 exceptions: -Confirm, -WhatIf, -IncludeTotalCount, -Skip, and -First parameters will be the last.
+`-WhatIf`, `-IncludeTotalCount`, `-Skip`, and `-First` parameters will be the last.
+These parameters
-These parameters are common and hence have well-defined behavior.
+are common and hence have well-defined behavior.

 ```yaml
 Type: SwitchParameter